Why Your ATV Battery Keeps Dying?

 You’re probably wondering why your ATV battery keeps dying?
 It can be very frustrating to go out to your quad and see that it won’t start.

-There are a few simple things you can do to keep your ATV battery from dying along with other things you need to keep in mind.
+There are a few simple things you can do to keep your battery from dying, along with other things you need to keep in mind.

-To keep your ATV battery from dying there are two things you can do.
+To keep your battery from dying, there are two things you can do.

-The biggest reason ATV batteries die is that they’re not being used enough.
+The biggest reason batteries die is that they’re not being used enough.

-The battery needs to be kept active and unless you have the engine running or the battery hooked up to a smart charger the battery is slowly sulfating and dying.
-The sulfation won’t be noticeable for months but once it gets to a certain point the battery can’t come back and needs to be replaced.
-It’s just the nature of lead-acid batteries.
+The battery must remain active; unless you keep the engine running or the battery connected to a smart charger, it gradually undergoes sulfation and deteriorates.
+This sulfation isn’t noticeable for months, but once it reaches a certain point, the battery becomes irrecoverable and needs replacement.
+This is simply the nature of lead-acid batteries.

 It’s best to avoid jumping your ATV battery from your car or truck.

-Jumping your ATV battery from your vehicle while it’s running can fry the computer on your ATV.
+Jumping your battery from your vehicle while it’s running can fry the computer.
 The batteries and alternators in cars or trucks are much larger and output more power than the electrical systems many ATVs can handle.

-I repeat – Don’t jump your ATV battery with a Car or Truck!
+I repeat – Don’t jump your battery with a Car or Truck!

-You can, however, jump your ATV battery from a portable jump starter.
-Portable jump starters have come a long way, I personally have a “batteryless” one that charges off a dead battery.
-Yes, I know it sounds crazy but it’s a real thing and it works as shown in the video below.
-You can buy this jump starter here*.
+You can, however, jump your battery from a portable jump starter.
+Portable jump starters have come a long way, I, personally, have a “batteryless” one that charges off a dead battery.
+Yes, I know it sounds crazy, but it’s a real thing, and it works as shown in the video below.
+You can buy this jump starter here (ad).

 Be careful of the jumper wires when connected to a battery, they carry a lot of current and can really hurt someone who doesn’t know what they’re doing.
 If you don’t feel comfortable doing it then contact someone else with more experience like your local dealership.